runtimeverification/evm-semantics/proofs/erc20.md

 ### Hacker Gold (HKG) Token

 The HKG token is an implementation of the ERC20 specification written in Solidity.
-The token became a [topic of discussion](https://www.ethnews.com/ethercamps-hkg-token-has-a-bug-and-needs-to-be-reissued) when a subtle vulnerability lead to a reissue.
+The token became a [topic of discussion](https://www.ethnews.com/ethercamps-hkg-token-has-a-bug-and-needs-to-be-reissued) when a subtle vulnerability leads to a reissue.
 The token had been originally audited by [Zeppelin](https://zeppelin.solutions/security-audits), and was deemed secure.

 Specifically, the typographical error in the [HKG Token Solidity source](https://github.com/ether-camp/virtual-accelerator/issues/8) code came in the form of an `=+` statement being used in place of the desired `+=` when updating a receiver's balance during a transfer.
-While typographically similar, these statements are semantically very different, with the former being equivalent to a simple `=` (the second plus saying that the expression following should be treated as positive) and the latter desugaring to add the right hand quantity to the existing value in the variable on the left hand side of the expression.
+While typographically similar, these statements are semantically very different, with the former being equivalent to a simple `=` (the second plus saying that the expression following should be treated as positive) and the latter desugaring to add the right-hand quantity to the existing value in the variable on the left-hand side of the expression.
-In testing, this error was missed, as the first balance updated would always work (with balance `=+` value being semantically equivalent to balance `+=` value when balance is 0, in both cases assigning `value` to `balance`).
+In testing, this error was missed, as the first balance updated would always work (with balance `=+` value being semantically equivalent to balance `+=` value when the balance is 0, in both cases assigning `value` to `balance`).
-Even with full decision or branch coverage in testing, multiple transfers on the same account can be entirely omitted in a way that is difficult to notice through human review.
+Even with the full decision or branch coverage in testing, multiple transfers on the same account can be entirely omitted in a way that is difficult to notice through human review.

 We took the HKG source code from https://github.com/ether-camp/virtual-accelerator/blob/master/contracts/StandardToken.sol, where we inlined the following import
 ```